top of page

 The permitting requirements for off-grid solar systems vary widely by location.
 Often, you will not need to pull a permit for customers in rural areas.
 And this is good news because it will save you time and solar permitting fees.
 However, some towns and cities do require permitting for off-grid solar arrays.
 The good (and time-saving) news is that because the system isn’t connected to the power grid, interconnection approval is unnecessary.

 An AHJ, or Authority Having Jurisdiction, is the local government entity responsible for enforcing building codes and regulations for solar installations.
 This includes reviewing plans, issuing permits, conducting inspections, and ensuring compliance with safety standards.
-AHJs can be municipal building departments, fire departments, or electrical inspectors, depending on the jurisdiction.
+Depending on the jurisdiction, AHJs can be municipal building departments, fire departments, or electrical inspectors.

 What are the AHJ setback requirements for solar panels?